Home / Recipes / Recipe Type / Pizza / Bread / Best Homemade Pizza Dough

 Authentic Italian Pizza never tasted so good.
 Everything you need to know to make this your family’s new favourite Pizza Recipe.
 In your house what day is pizza day?
-If you are like us it could mean any day.
-Some of our favorites are an Italian Sausage and Artichoke Cheese Pizza to one of the Italian’s Grilled Zucchini Pizza.
-But if you want to try something different why not give this Potato Pizza.
+If you are like us it could mean any day!

 Why you will love this pizza dough recipe

 • Easy – the recipe can be made the same day or left to rise overnight in the fridge, the longer it is left to rise the more delicious it is.
 Perfect either way.
-Make a typical Pizza Margherita or a popular Pizza Bianca, and of course you can make your preferred thin or thick pizza crust!
+Make a Fresh Tomato Pizza or a popular Pizza Bianca, and of course you can make your preferred thin or thick pizza crust!

 • Versaitile – the dough is perfect for making a traditional pizza, mini pizzas or calzone, some readers have even used it to make bread!